danthe42/drlnd_p2/Report.md

 This project was about making and train an RL agent to solve the Reacher environment.

+There were 2 options to solve this environment and I chose the second one where the goal for the agents is to reach an average score of +30.0 over 100 consecutive episodes over all agents.

-I have chosen Advantage Actor Critic (A2C) with Generalized Advantage Generalization (GAE) and N-step bootstrapping methods for the agent because:
+I have chosen Advantage Actor Critic (A2C) with Generalized Advantage Generalization (GAE) and N-step bootstrapping methods for the design and implementation of the agent because:

 - I wanted to implement an Actor Critic method.
 For me, it seems to be the state of the art (or at least very new) and challenging algorithm in Reinforcement Learning.